Statistically, upwards of 50% of us has a methylation problem.

 Our son just started with 2/d. and is too early to know.
 UPDATE: our son’s experiencing much less fatigue, gut and skin issues after 3 weeks!

-I take this one (one per day).
+I take this one (one per day, or 2 when I am interntionally detoxing).
 This is not a recommendation, only what we are doing.
 Find a functional doctor or naturopath to find your right dosage.
 For much more on how supplements can dramatically help, read here.

 Good quality methylfolate supplements will be seen on a label as 5 methyltetrahydrofolate, 5 MTHF, or Quatrefolic.
 It should include more than folate (5 methyltetrahydrofolate) and B12 (methylcobalamin) such as the ones we take above.